bbqz007/zhelper/regex/benchmark/openresty.sregex/README.md

 results tested on x64 platform in the project homepage, sregex > re2 > pcre2.jit > pcre.jit > pcre2 > pcre in almost cases. pcre and pcre2 perform very very poorly, so much worse than jit.

-but in aarch64 platform, sregex under pl perform poorly, re2 does as well, jit pcre is just a little better than non-jit pcre. pcre is not so much from pcre2.
+but in aarch64 platform, sregex under pl perform poorly, re2 poorly too, jit pcre is just a little better than non-jit pcre. pcre is not so much from pcre2.

 i doubt that the players playing well on x64 use sse2 which aarch64 does not have.